 Do they ever talk positively about their academics?
-Do they recall stories of having enjoyed themselves in class?
+Recall stories of enjoying themselves in class?
 Do their teachers say they are active participants in class?

 Are their ACT or SAT scores above the national average?

-This is not a necessity for acceptance into any college, but it’s a good indicator of your student’s readiness to move forward in their academic career.
+More over, this is not a necessity for acceptance into any college.
+But it’s a good indicator of your student’s readiness to move forward in their academic career.

 Are they active in the community in some way?